 Overview

 Rathkeale sits 30 km southwest of Limerick city on the N21, straddling the gentle River Deel.
-Though modest in size, the town punches above its weight with a rich tapestry of history, a vibrant Traveller community and a unique German‑Palatine legacy.
-Modern amenities – shops, cafés, a boutique hotel and a Fáilte Ireland tourist point – sit alongside medieval stonework and a 40 km off‑road greenway that beckons walkers and cyclists.
+Though modest in size, the town offers a rich tapestry of history, a vibrant Traveller community, and a unique German-Palatine legacy.
+Shops, cafés, and a boutique hotel sit alongside medieval stonework and a 40 km off-road greenway that beckons walkers and cyclists.

 Castle Matrix

-On the town’s southwestern fringe stands Castle Matrix, a 15th‑century tower house erected by Thomas FitzGerald, 7th Earl of Desmond.
-The castle later became the home of Maurice FitzGerald, 9th Earl of Desmond, and today it houses a modest display of art objects and historic records, offering a glimpse into the Desmond estates that once dominated the region.
+On the town’s southwestern fringe stands Castle Matrix, a 15th-century tower house.
+Erected by Thomas FitzGerald, 7th Earl of Desmond, the castle later became the home of Maurice FitzGerald, 9th Earl of Desmond.
+Today, it houses a modest display of art objects and historic records, offering a glimpse into the Desmond estates that once dominated the region.

 Irish Palatine Settlement